devnull-cz/c-prog-lang/modules/freestanding-environment.md

 See [C99 standard](/modules/c99-standard.md), 5.1.2.1, for more information if
 interested.

+If interested, see
+#module types-of-behavior.md types of behavior
-If interested, see [here](/modules/behavior-types.md) for the definition of *implementation-defined* behavior above.
+for the definition of *implementation-defined* behavior above.